Koredotcom/docs/docs/xo/automation/natural-language/nlp-introduction.md

 The way you define a large corpus could differ depending on the intents.
 For example, if the intentions are very different from each other and can be understood using their sample data like “Find Flight” or “Change Sear“, then a corpus of 200-300 for each intent is sufficient.
 However, if intents are closer to each other (and usually start with a similar utterance, such as “Change Seat” and “Change Flight”, then the corpus should be in 1000s.

-Similarly, if you are planning to use Deep Neural Networks, you need a higher number of samples for better predictions of both True Positives and True Negatives, as these networks are data-hungry.
-[Learn more about the ML Engine](../training/user-utterances/){:target="_blank"}.
+Similarly, if you are planning to use Deep Neural Networks, you need a higher number of samples for better predictions of both True Positives and True Negatives, as these networks are data-hungry.  <a href="https://docsinternal-kore.github.io/docs/xo/automation/tools/intent-discovery/#train-the-utterances" target="_blank">Learn more</a>.

 ### Knowledge Graph Engine

 If your intents are more query-like in nature than transactional tasks or if the content is in documents and you want the VA to answer user queries from documents, then use Knowledge Collection.
 This engine can also be used to trigger dialog tasks in response to user queries thus incorporating other features available within the Kore.ai XO Platform.

 If you have a lot of Intents and do not have time to prepare alternate utterances, but you are able to manually annotate some important terms, use Knowledge Collection.
-It is advisable to spend some time building a corpus and going for Machine Learning since annotation in the Knowledge Graph works in a similar way to ML’s auto-learning process.
-[Learn more about the Knowledge Graph](../../../answers/knowledge-ai/knowledge-graph-training){:target="_blank"}.
+It is advisable to spend some time building a corpus and going for Machine Learning since annotation in the Knowledge Graph works in a similar way to ML’s auto-learning process. <a href="https://docsinternal-kore.github.io/docs/xo/answers/knowledge-ai/knowledge-graph-training/" target="_blank">Learn more</a>.

 ### Fundamental Meaning Engine

-If you have cases where users employ idiomatic sentences or command-like sentences or if you are not too strict about some false positives then use the Fundamental Meaning (FM) engine.
-[Learn more about the FM Engine](../training/fundamental-meaning/){:target="_blank"}.
+If you have cases where users employ idiomatic sentences or command-like sentences or if you are not too strict about some false positives then use the Fundamental Meaning (FM) engine. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/fundamental-meaning/" target="_blank">Learn more</a>.

 ## NLP Organization within the XO Platform